varunmaharana/commclassroomBackend/docs/readme.md

 # Development Guide

 # Entites
-Entities are "things" that we see in the project. for example, user, course, instructor, review, etc are all entities.
+Entities are "things" that we see in the project.
+For example - user, course, instructor, review, etc are all entities.
 Ideally all entities get a collection in the database.

 ## **User**
-user (or student in our case) is anyone who "uses" or logs into the system in order to view the content, and engage with it.
+User (or student in our case) is anyone who "uses" or logs into the system in order to view the content and engage with it.

 The following details are stored about the user:
 - Personal details